nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 From any phone, dial the Vonage number (the one in the .env file).
 This will connect the caller, and the user able to have voice interact with the text chatbot via voice.

-### Connecting server code to use
+### Testing voice integration with a sample text-only simple chatbot

-To simulate the voice interaction with a text-only chatbot, you may use the code (from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr)
+To simulate the voice interaction with a very simple sample text-only chatbot, you may use the code (from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr)
 ```bash
 node very-simple-bot.js
 ```